keijiro/Seido/README.md

 ![gif](https://i.imgur.com/1Ql9Ygs.gif)

-Seido (静動) is a small project that was created for presenting live visuals at [Matsuura Masaya]'s live performance at Hosono Building, Osaka, 23th Dec 2017.
+Seido (静動) is a small project that was created for presenting live visuals at [Matsuura Masaya]'s live performance at Hosono Building, Osaka, 23th Dec 2017, and Itoya Inspiration Hall, Tokyo, 27th Jan 2018.

 Some materials (original music videos, flyer images, etc.) copyrighted by [NanaOn-Sha] are excluded but most parts of the project have been pushed to